Drug And Alcohol Rehab In The European Union

 The majority of people seeking drug treatment were primarily there for Opioids, followed by Cannabis, and then Cocaine.
 Heroin is the main Opioid that people in the EU sought treatment for in 2019.
 The second most common Opioid was Methadone.
 In general, boys and men were more likely to receive treatment for a drug problem than women and girls.

 A person traveling from one EU country to another for medical treatment has the right to organize treatment on the same terms and at the same cost as the people living in that country.
-They will need to determine what type of treatment they need, the cost, and what is covered by their insurance provider.
+They will need to determine what type of treatment they desire, the cost, and what is covered by their insurance provider.
 Many countries in the EU offer public treatment that is often fully covered by insurance or funded by the government.
 There are private treatment options, but these are sometimes not covered or only partially covered by insurance providers.
 When looking for rehab in the EU, it is important to be aware that the main treatment model is outpatient rehab; this may not be appropriate for everyone.
 More research may be needed to find a residential facility; one may also consider finding treatment outside of the EU.

 What Is Rehab Like In The EU?